diversity

 Sustainability:

 the biggest bullshit of our times.
-The majority of designers who wave this flag have no design imprint.
-Therefore, have no reason to exist.
+Most designers who wave this flag lack a distinctive design imprint, and as a result, have no real reason to exist.

 Diversity: